GCAT | Environment and Health

 In collaboration with the BST and ISGlobal Barcelona, and with your help, we are starting a new study to look at the effect on the health of the environment and our personal habits, measuring the environmental factors to which it is subjected in its daily life, such as alterations in air quality, nocturnal light exposure, or the proximity of green areas, among others.

-The new GCAT- Environment and Health project needs 200 volunteers, who are already part of the GCAT, to participate in the study where we will define and validate different environmental exposure maps.
+The GCAT project needs volunteers (restricted from Barcelona and Girona cities), who are already part of the GCAT, to participate in the study GCAT-Environment and Health where we will define and validate different environmental exposure maps.

 Defining this exposures maps we can measure the effect of pollution on our health and determine scientific actions that improve it, offering personalized solutions to our genetic profile.